 Mitigation refers to a suite of measures that avoids, minimizes, or effectively eliminates the impact(s) for a given activity on the environment.
-Mitigation involves using avoidance and minimization measures to reduce impacts to a less than significant amount, rectifying environmental damages or harm caused by a project or action, and compensating for temporary or permanent irreversible impacts.
-Project mitigations may come from a California Environmental Quality Act (CEQA) document, state and federal permits required by the Clean Water Act/Porter-Cologne Act and Endangered Species Acts, or from county or local ordinances.
-This policy applies to mitigations that pertain to natural and cultural resources (e.g. biological resources, paleontological, hydrology and water quality, cultural resources, and tribal cultural resources), which may be incorporated into local, state and federal permit approvals.
-These permits are administered by various municipalities, counties, California Department of Fish and Wildlife (CDFW), United States Fish and Wildlife Service (USFWS), National Marine Fisheries Service (NMFS), Regional Water Quality Control Board (RWQCB), United States Army Corps of Engineers (ACOE), and the State Historic Preservation Office (SHPO).
-CEQA-related mitigation involving natural and cultural resources are considered elsewhere in District policy - specifically other chapters of the Resources Management Policies (VM, WM, IPM, WR, GS, SA, CR, RC, PI, GM, FM, ES, HC, WF, CC), the Basic Policy, and other Board Policies such as 4.09-Factors to Consider for Structures Disposition.
+Project mitigations may come from a California Environmental Quality Act (CEQA) document, state and federal permits, or from county or local ordinances.
+This policy applies to mitigations that pertain to natural and cultural resources which may be incorporated into local, state and federal permit approvals.
+CEQA-related mitigation involving natural and cultural resources are considered elsewhere in District policy - specifically other chapters of the Resources Management Policies, the Basic Policy, and other Board Policies such as 4.09- Factors to Consider for Structures Disposition.

 This mitigation policy creates the process by which District staff define and consider the least environmentally damaging practicable alternative of a project.
-Mitigation may result from either an internal or District-led project occurring on District-owned lands or an external project, which is a project led by another agency involving District-owned lands either for implementation and/or mitigation.
+Mitigation may result from either an internal or District-led project occurring on District-owned lands or an external project, which is a project led by another agency.
+Midpen's role in reviewing external projects' where Midpen may be a CEQA Responsible Agency is detailed in the "District Guidelines for Implementation of the California Environmental Quality Act."